 10 Ways to Make Extra Money in the Philippines

-Filipino Sideline Ideas to Earn an Extra Income
+Filipino Sideline Ideas to Earn Extra Income

-1. Find a Part-time Event Hosting Job
+1. Find a Part-Time Event Hosting Job

 This works for those who can entertain people, have a good voice, and can build a rapport with the audience easily.
 I did this event hosting job, and it's really enjoyable—it's a job that never became stressful for me.
 I did part-time event hosting for contests, local mini-concerts, debuts, family gatherings, reunions, etc. Try it, it's fun!
 And for 1,000 pesos per event, why not?

 In a tropical country like the Philippines, summer is really sizzling hot.
 So why not sell Halo-halo in the neighborhood and begin earning a profit of 100–200 pesos per day?
 Just make sure that your Halo-halo is refreshingly delicious and flavorful.

 3. Sell Umbrellas (Best for the Rainy Season)